 Abstract

 Enhancers are important noncoding elements, but they have been traditionally hard to characterize experimentally.
-Only a few mammalian enhancers have been validated, making it difficult to properly train statistical models for their identification.
+Only a few mammalian enhancers have been validated, making it difficult to train statistical models for their identification properly.
 Instead, postulated patterns of genomic features were used heuristically for identification.
-The development of massively parallel assay allows the characterization of a large number of enhancers for the first time.
-Here, we use them to create shape-matching filters based on enhancer-associated metaprofiles of epigenetic features.
-We then combined these features with supervised machine learning algorithms such as support vector machines (SVM) to predict enhancers.
-We comprehensively validated our predictions using a combination of in vivo (133 mouse transgenic enhancer assays in 6 different tissues) and in vitro (25 human H1 hESC transduction-based reporter assay) assays.
-The results show that our model is able to accurately predict enhancers in different species without re-parameterization between cell lines and even between organisms.
+The development of massively parallel assay allows the characterization of large numbers of enhancers for the first time.
+Here, we use them to create shape-matching filters based on enhancer-associated meta-profiles of epigenetic features.
+We then combined these features with supervised machine learning algorithms (i.e., SVMs) to predict enhancers.
+We comprehensively validated our predictions using a combination of in vivo and in vitro assays.
+(Specifically, 133 mouse transgenic enhancer assays in 6 different tissues and (25 human H1 hESC transduction-based reporter assays.)
+The results show that our model can accurately predict enhancers in different species without re-parameterization.
 Finally, we predict enhancers in cell lines with many transcription-factor binding sites.
 This highlights distinct differences between the type of binding at enhancers and promoters, enabling the construction of a secondary model discriminating between these two.

 \body